adobe-platform/go-metronome/README.md

 metronome-cli/metronome-cli schedule delete -job-id foo.bar --sched-id ever2
 INFO[0000] result "OK"
 ```
-Note:> You can't delete a schedule if the job is already running.
+> You can't delete a schedule if the job is already running.
 Stop it first.

 ### Run the job with the schedule
 ```